-Creating initiatives based around these suggestions will become increasingly important as black hat operatives focus their efforts toward the energy grid with malware such as BlackEnergy.
-In fact, according to ICS-CERT the energy sector had to respond to the most threats in 2013 of all 16 sectors they monitor.
+Creating initiatives based on these suggestions will become increasingly important as black hat operatives focus their efforts on the energy grid with malware such as BlackEnergy.
+In fact, according to ICS-CERT, the energy sector had to respond to the most threats in 2013 of all 16 sectors they monitor.
 More than half of the 257 cyber security threats they issued a response to were for the energy sector.

 Vulnerabilities and Exploitation

 From a hacker’s perspective information security breaches result in not only financial gain but also the disruption of major industries and services worldwide with the potential for widespread economic damage.
 Public utilities such as power grids are just one example of key targets .